RobinLe1402/libs/readme.md

 ﻿# RobinLe Libraries
-This repository is my main code base I'm constantly working on expanding and improving.
+This repository used to be my main code base.
+It contains several useful modules I might either extract or remake as their own static/dynamic library at one point.

+> [!IMPORTANT]
+> Note that I stopped working with this codebase years ago.
+It only exists as a reference for new versions of the contained modules I might create in the future.

 ## Directory structure